hide

 One of the most popular ways to find teaching English jobs in Barcelona and throughout the rest of Spain is through the Meddeas programme.
 You’ll work as a Language Assistant at a Spanish private school for one year, with a decent monthly income, health insurance and ongoing support from the Meddeas team.

 Placements are available at more than 200 schools across Spain, working around 20-25 hours per week, in return for a monthly stipend of around €930 to €1,162.
 You’ll usually have the option of staying with a local volunteer host family or arranging private accommodation.
-One of the most popular things about the Meddeas programme is that unlike many other teach abroad programmes, it’s completely fee-free.
+One of the most popular things about the Meddeas programme is that unlike many other teach abroad programs, it’s completely fee-free.

 To be eligible for Meddeas you’ll need to: